-(1) The lease permits the lessee either to sublet the property or to assign his interest in the lease, or both, to any person reasonably acceptable as a tenant to the lessor and does not set any unreasonable standards for the determination of whether a person is reasonably acceptable as a tenant or for such subletting or assignment.
+(2) Either to sublet the property or to assign his interest in the lease, or both, to any person reasonably acceptable as a tenant to the lessor and the lease does not set any unreasonable standards for the determination of whether a person is reasonably acceptable as a tenant or for such subletting or assignment.

-(2) The lease permits the lessee either to sublet the property or to assign his interest in the lease, or both, if the consent of the lessor is obtained and provides that such consent shall not unreasonably be withheld.
+(3) Either to sublet the property or to assign his interest in the lease, or both, if the consent of the lessor is obtained and the lease provides that such consent shall not unreasonably be withheld.

-(b) A lease described in subdivision (a) terminates when the lessor terminates the lessee's right to possession.
+(b) Nothing in subdivision (a) affects any right the lessor may have to terminate the lessee's right to possession.
+A lease described in subdivision (a) terminates when the lessor terminates the lessee's right to possession.

-(c) For the purposes of this section:

-(1) Efforts by the lessor to maintain and preserve the property after the lessee has vacated the property do not constitute a termination of the lessee's right to possession.
+(c) For the purposes of subdivision (b), the following do not constitute a termination of the lessee's right to possession: